CAS in Higher Education

-A teaching activity (course, seminar, exercises, supervision of students' work, etc.) in progress or in preparation is required to participate in the course, in particular to be able to carry out the validation work required in the different modules.
+A teaching activity (course, seminar, exercises, supervision of students' work, etc.) in progress or in preparation is required to participate in the programme, in particular to be able to carry out the validation work required in the different modules

 • Target audience